MotionArduino/motionarm/README.md

 motionarm-arduino
 =================
-This file is for arduino
+This file is for motionarm